NTNU-SysDev/sysdev-templates/Back-End/Spring-Boot_REST_JPA_DEMO/README.md

 ## Getting Started

 To start using this project you simply have to press the "run" button in your IDE.
-Spring-boot has tomcat embedded inside so you don't need to setup your own environment to run the application.<br />By default the project has the external url set to http://dev.libane.tk/users<br />
+Spring-boot has tomcat embedded inside so you don't need to setup your own environment to run the application.<br />
-This is a server we have set up that has a MySQL database running.
-This server also runs this application.
-If you want to connect it to your own database simply edit the database location, username and password in the `application.properties` file.
+To connect it to your own database simply edit the database location, username and password in the `application.properties` file.

 ## Good to know annotations